How to access internships sourced through the Faculty of Engineering and Information Technology.

-You are able to apply for multiple positions on the ENGR90033 Engineering & IT Portal, however once you have secured an opportunity and verbally accepted, no further applications will be considered.
+You are able to apply for multiple positions on the ENGR90033 and CHEN90028 Engineering & IT Portal, however once you have secured an opportunity and verbally accepted, no further applications will be considered.

 Internships will indicate which degrees are eligible to apply as each opportunity will align to specific disciplines of study.
 You can only apply for opportunities that list your degree as eligible.
 Alternatively you can source your own opportunity for the program.

 Enrolment will be permitted via email into ENGR90033 Internship once the appropriate agreement has been returned by the host organisation (and yourself if appropriate).
 You will not be able to self-enrol into the subject until this time.
-The agreement will be managed by Melbourne School of Engineering.
+The agreement will be managed by the Faculty of Engineering and Information Technology (FEIT) .
 Once returned, you will be sent an approval email which will detail the steps you must undertake to submit an enrolment variation to Stop 1.

 To remain enrolled in the subject you must undertake OHS training and confirm your comprehension of the material.
 Information will be provide to you about this when your enrolment approval email is sent to you.

 For further details regarding subject requirements, refer to the ENGR90033 Handbook entry.

 The below provides you with an overview of the key dates for upcoming semesters.
 Please note that the internship commencement and conclusion dates will vary for each individual undertaking the subject dependant on their hours of work per week.